VictoriaBitDevs/VictoriaBitDevs.github.io/_posts/2023-07-07-socratic-seminar-5.md

 ---

 ## Announcements
-Please join us for our second socratic seminar in the city of Victoria.
+Please join us for our fifth socratic seminar in the city of Victoria.
 Please make sure you are RSVP'd, an identifier (but not a full name) is required for entry.

 As a reminder, the ground rules of BitDevs are as follows:
 1. No photos, videos, or recordings